premkumar-masilamani/premkumar-masilamani.github.io/english/_posts/2024-09-26-you-are-exactly-where-you-need-to-be.md

 You could blame me for being negative.

-Why not tell the quote to American President Donald J. Trump, on the impossible escape from the recent assassination attempts.
-He would probably be fine with the quote.
+Tell the quote to American President Donald J. Trump, on the miraculous escape from the recent assassination attempts.
+He would probably be happy with the quote.

 Yeah, you're right.
 But you won't tell the same quote to John F. Kennedy, would you?